Warm Greetings from Bangalore Ashram Team!

 Three wholesome vegetarian meals are served per day (participants in residential programs are served meals as per the program schedule).
 The food is mainly of South Indian cuisine.
 Meals are taken in silence and are served in the Annapurna Dining Hall.

 Please attend the meals at the given times.
 The ashram kitchen will not be able to cater to any special diet requests.
 However, non-spicy food is available.
-Items beyond the regular menu (i.e. bottled water, fruits, fresh juices, ashram-made snacks, and bakery items) are available at the Swadhista Juice centre (near Annapurna Dining Hall and main reception) & Vishala cafeteria and open from 8:00 am to 10:00 pm every day and also in the panchakarma centre.
+Items beyond the regular menu (i.e. bottled water, fruits, fresh juices, ashram-made snacks, and bakery items) are available at the Swadhista Juice Center (near Annapurna Dining Hall and main reception) & Vishala cafeteria and open from 8:00 am to 10:00 pm every day and also in the panchakarma center.

+Ashram is an intoxication free Campus.
 Consumption of liquor, tobacco, cigarettes, hallucinogens, and non-vegetarian food in and around the Campus premises is strictly prohibited.

-Guests to the Art of Living International Centre are encouraged to volunteer for a minimum of 2 to 3 hours daily.
+Guests to the Art of Living International Center are encouraged to volunteer for a minimum of 2 to 3 hours daily.
 Volunteer activities include volunteering in the Vishalakshi Mantap, Gardening, program volunteering, dining setup/serving, vegetable cutting and much more.
 The seva desk / Human resources office can guide you as to where you can volunteer.

 The ashram is a sacred space that has been created for one’s spiritual growth.